willemgeest/BeerCooler/README.md

 Before diving into the details, let me explain how you can get started.

-- Clone this repo, create a virtual environment and install dependencies
+1) Clone this repo, create a virtual environment and install dependencies
-- Download the IP Webcam app on your phone (tested on Android).
+2) Download the IP Webcam app on your phone (tested on Android).
 If active, this app streams your camera to your wifi network, so that's it becomes accessible for other devices within your wifi network.
-- In the IP Webcam app, press 'Start server' to start streaming your phone camera.
+3) In the IP Webcam app, press 'Start server' to start streaming your phone camera.
 Write down the (http, not https) IPv4 address (http://xxx.xxx.xxx.xxx:xxxx).
-- In cmd, activate your virtual environment, move to the correct folder and type 'streamlit run streamlit_camera.py http://xxx.xxx.xxx.xxx:xxxx'
+4) In cmd, activate your virtual environment, move to the correct folder and type 'streamlit run streamlit_camera.py http://xxx.xxx.xxx.xxx:xxxx'.
 Now, a web page should pop up with the app.
+5) If you want to upload a picture (in stead of using your camera), you can forget step 2 and 3 and type 'streamlit run streamlit_upload.py'

 ## How does it work?

+### Beer detection